Candy26i/Value-Spectrum/docs/api.md

 Set your own configurations
 -------------------

-Based on different resolution, you need to set your own coordinate of screenshot being taken.
+Based on different resolutions, you need to set your own coordinates for the screenshot to be taken.
-- navigate into main.py
+- Navigate to main.py

 ```bash
 manual_coordinate_adjustment(TikTok())
 ```
-This function prints out the current x and y coordinate of your mouse, move your mouse around and put them in the poisiytion of the top left coordinate and right bottom, entry point, record them down.
+This function prints out the current x and y coordinates of your mouse.
+Move your mouse around and put them in the position of the top left coordinate and bottom right, entry point, and record them down.

 Input the xy coordinate into Codes/config.py, and put in your own coordinates